jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/leaflet_map/map_component.md

 - **MAP_MAX_ZOOM:** how much you can zoom in the map
 - **MAP_MIN_ZOOM:** how much you can zoom out the map
 - **SELECTED_COUNTRY_ZOOM_THRESHOLD:** at what zoom level the map should switch from the country view mode to the global view when zooming out
 - **REGION_LABEL_SENSITIVITY:** how sensitive the labels of the regions of countries should react to zooming when switching from displaying the name to "...".
 A higher value makes the labels turn faster into "...".
-More about this you can read in //TODO
+More about this you can read in [region labels](map_region_labels.md)
 - **oceanBounds:** sets the border for the ocean layer
 - **countryBaseStyle:** sets the style for the base shapes of all the countries
 - **countryBorderStyle:** sets the style for the country borders